Semantic Search - Extracting Insights from Unstructured Text

 - Machine-learning.
 A statistical analysis of the content, a potentially compute-intensive application that can benefit from using Hadoop, if the data set is substantial.
 This approach derives relationships from statistical co-occurrence within the document corpus

 Aspire, Search Technologies' award-winning content processing platform, supports all of these approaches.
-Its role is to fully prepare unstructured data, in terms of parsing, cleansing, normalization, filtering and semantic analysis, for use in search or analysis projects at any scale, including big data applications.
+Its role is to fully prepare unstructured data, including parsing, cleansing, normalization, filtering and semantic analysis, for use in search or analytics projects at any scale, including big data applications.

-For further information, or for a no-commitments discussion of your ideas with one of our experts, contact us.
+For further information, or for a no-commitments discussion of semantic search with one of our experts, contact us.